Topic: Employee Recognition

 • Encourage cross-functional, peer-to-peer recognition that builds collaboration and connection.

-3) Recognize company-wide achievements so ALL employees feel appreciated.
+3. Recognize company-wide achievements so all employees feel appreciated

 In larger companies it’s difficult to ensure every employee is recognized and feels appreciated.
 Chances are the back-office heroes and quiet workers may be overlooked.
 So build in company-wide recognition moments that include everyone, so no one is left behind.